Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 Education

-- Traditional Higher Education is losing relevance, but the need for other forms of education and lifelong learning is gaining rapidly.
+- Traditional Education is losing relevance, but the need for other forms of education and lifelong learning is gaining rapidly.

 A few other observations about the winners in our portfolio: